a-soong/1701QCA-Assessment3/index.md

 <!--- PROJECT DESCRIPTION: In a few sentences, describe what the project is and does, who it is for, and a typical use case.
 This should be suitable for a catalog, poster, or other display material about the project. --->

 The Nagbot 3000 is a coin bank made to yell at those who need to save more loose change.
 He plays a happy melody when a coin is inserted, and mumbles an awful noise when he's hungry for more coins!
+Ages 3 and up.

 ![Image](features.png)]